QuiggUK/ha-manxutilities/README.md

        custom_components.manx_utilities: debug
    ```
 3. Check the logs in Developer Tools → Logs
-4. Remember there's a ~1 hour delay in data availability - this is normal!
+4. Remember that readings have a one-hour delay - this is normal and due to Manx Utilities' data processing time
+5. When checking totals, remember they follow calendar periods:
+   - Daily totals are for complete days (midnight to midnight)
+   - Weekly totals are Monday to Sunday
+   - Monthly totals are for complete calendar months

 ## Questions or Issues?